 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 The standard of medical facilities in Benin is poor.
-I In major towns access is limited while medical facilities are basic to non-existent in rural areas.
+Facilities are limited in major towns and basic to non-existent in rural areas.
 Pharmaceuticals are in short supply and poor quality substitutes are often used.
 Up-front payment for services is generally required and the inability to pay will often delay treatment.
 In the event of a serious illness or accident, medical evacuation (to London, Paris or Johannesburg) would be necessary.
 Costs for a medical evacuation would be considerable.

 Benin is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Benin.
-See the Entry and Exit section for important information about vaccination certificate requirements.
+See Entry and exit for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website.

 Malaria and other tropical diseases are common in West African countries, including Benin.
 We encourage you to consider taking prophylaxis against malaria, and taking measures to avoid insect bites including using an insect repellent at all times, wearing long, loose-fitting light coloured clothing and ensuring your accommodation is mosquito proof.